Platinum Jubilee of Elizabeth II: Gibraltar

 On Accession Day, the Governor and the Chief Minister of Gibraltar issued statements and paid tribute to the Queen.
 The Union Flag was flown from the Moorish Castle throughout the day.
 On 7 February, a gun salute was fired by the Royal Gibraltar Regiment from Grand Battery.

 On 25 April, Gibraltar issued a set of commemorative stamps.

 As in the UK, there was a double bank holiday on 2 and 3 June.
 On 2 June, a food festival Jubilita took place at the three of Gibraltar's City Squares – the Theatre Royal Square, John Mackintosh Square and Campion Park.
 Jubilita offered a historical trail through the Queen's reign, with dishes from different eras.
 On 4 June, a street party was held at Governor's Parade.

-The Earl and Countess of Wessex and Forfar visited Gibraltar from 7 to 9 June.
-Upon their arrival, the couple were greeted by Sir David Steel, the governor, and Fabian Picardo, the chief minister and received a military welcome by a Guard of Honour formed of the Royal Gibraltar Regiment.
-They also met with volunteers from various charities and held audiences with the Duke of Edinburgh's International Award participants.
-Among other places visited by the couple were the Moorish Castle Estate, the University of Gibraltar, and Sandy Bay.
-The trip also featured a special Queen's Birthday Parade near Grand Casemates Square on 9 June.

-Gibraltar National Archives organized a jubilee exhibition at Gustavo Bacarisas Gallery from 7 June to 27 July.
+Gibraltar National Archives organised a jubilee exhibition at Gustavo Bacarisas Gallery from 7 June to 27 July.

 Montserrat

 In Montserrat, celebrations began in the middle of May with radio quizzes.
-Medal ceremonies took place between 13 and 30 May to honour uniformed personnel who had served 5 or more years within the Royal Montserrat Defence Force, Royal Police Service, Her Majesty's Prison and The Montserrat Fire and Rescue Services.
+Medal ceremonies took place between 13 and 30 May to honour uniformed personnel who had served 5 or more years within the Royal Montserrat Defence Force, Royal Police Service, Her Majesty's Prison and the Montserrat Fire and Rescue Services.

 There were public holidays on 2 and 3 June.
 At Little Bay, a beacon lighting ceremony took place on 2 June, with an outdoor concert.
 On 3 June, a ceremonial parade took place at Salem Park, followed by the Queen's Birthday Party on 4 June.
-Tree planting ceremonies will take place across Montserrat.
+Tree planting ceremonies took place across Montserrat.
 Other activities include poetry and art competitions for children and social activities for various age categories.